mike-north/ember-octane-workshop/notes/10-auth-service.md

 ### Delegating "logging in" to the login component

-Let's use this service in our `<LoginForm />` component in [`app/components/login-form.js`](../app/components/login-form.js)
+Let's use this service in our `<LoginForm />` component in [`app/components/login-form.js`](../app/components/login-form.js).

-Start by adding these imports
+Start by adding these imports:

 ```js
 import { inject as service } from '@ember/service';
 import AuthService from 'shlack/services/auth';
 ```

-inject the service onto the component
+Inject the service onto the component.

 ```ts
   /**